 Finding a Path Through It

 Since then (I’m 12 weeks now), I’ve struggled with eating.
 The food aversions are real.
 I go through most of the day only thinking about what I DON’T want to eat.
-However, I’m making it work, using some of the strategies that Steph outlines in blog posts and in the HMHB program.
+However, I’m making it work, using some of the strategies that Steph outlines in blog posts and in the Whole Mamas Pregnancy Program.
 I’ve been adding collagen to my coffee or tea in the morning to get some extra protein in, and still doing the same with smoothies.
 When the urge to eat something healthy hits, I go to the store right then to buy it.
 Luckily my neighborhood market is less than a 10 minute walk from my house.

 I’m focusing on what sounds good (cucumbers, strawberries, bone broth, plain rotisserie chicken), and letting the rest go for now.
 I’m still avoiding sugar and drinking tons of water, but I’m not obsessing over the perfect meal template or adding a few non-compliant foods (oatmeal, gluten free crackers, rice).